May 6, 2022

 [Shenzhen, China, May 6, 2022] Huawei held the Songshan Lake Talk on Next-Generation Data Center Facility to shed light on trends reshaping the future of the data center.
 The event was attended by more than 200 attendees including industry stakeholders, experts, consultants, and analysts, with featured discussions on the definition of next-generation data centers, innovations in power supply and cooling systems, and autonomous driving.

-Charles Yang, Senior Vice President of Huawei and CEO of Huawei Data Center Facility Team
+Charles Yang, Senior Vice President of Huawei and CEO of Huawei Data Center Facility Business

 Topic 1: How to Define the Next-Generation Data Center

 China has already launched the Eastern Data and Western Computing project to balance the distribution of computing power across the country's eastern and western regions.
 Dr. Li Jie, Deputy Director of the Institute of Cloud Computing and Big Data, China Academy of Information and Communications Technology and vice chairman of Open Data Center Committee, said the new generation of data centers offer high energy efficiency, high security, technological advantages, and high computing power, advancing the innovations in computing power infrastructure and accelerating the achievement of China’s "Double Carbon" goals.

 Dr. Li Jie, Deputy Director of Cloud Computing and Big Data Research Institute of China Academy of Information and Communications Technology, Vice Chairman of Open Data Center Committee ODCC

 "With the launch of the Eastern Data and Western Computing project, the layout of data centers in China will be further optimized," she added.